kmmsks/hilmo_identify_episodes/README.md

 # hilmo_identify_episodes v 2.0.0-beta

-R script to identify hospital admissions, discharges and discharge diagnoses from the Finnish [Care Register for Health Care](https://thl.fi/en/web/thlfi-en/statistics/information-on-statistics/register-descriptions/care-register-for-health-care) ("Hilmo" register) between years 1975&ndash;2018.
+An R script to identify hospital admissions, discharges, discharge diagnoses, and outpatient visits outside inpatient episodes from the Finnish [Care Register for Health Care](https://thl.fi/en/web/thlfi-en/statistics/information-on-statistics/register-descriptions/care-register-for-health-care) (the Hilmo register) between since 1975.

-This script identifies all episodes and episodes related to psychiatric care.
+This script identifies all inpatient episodes and episodes related to psychiatric care specifically.
 It can be generalized to other specializes as well.

-2021-09-02
+This script handles secondary care inpatient and outpatient data and primary care data.

+This scripts supplement this paper:

+Suokas, Gutvilig, Pirkola, Lumme, Hakulinen.
+Enhancing the accuracy of register-based metrics: Comparing methods for handling overlapping psychiatric register entries in Finnish healthcare registries.
+Submittied.

+2023-XX-YY

 [![DOI](https://zenodo.org/badge/299097747.svg)](https://zenodo.org/badge/latestdoi/299097747)

-Author: Kimmo Suokas, kimmo.suokas@tuni.fi
+Author: Kimmo Suokas, kimmo.suokas@helsinki.fi

+Aqknowledgements:

 ## Background